The Bluest Eye Book Summary

 Claudia, as the narrator of the events for the last time in the novel, describes the recent phenomenon of Pecola's madness, and suggests that Cholly (who was dead by that time) probably showed Pecola the only love he is capable of by raping her.
 Claudia laments her belief that the whole society, including herself, used Pecola as a scapegoat to make themselves feel more beautiful and happier.

-Questions about The Bluest Eye Plot
+Questions and Answers about The Bluest Eye Plot

 What is the lesson of The Bluest Eye?
 The Bluest Eye explores the dangers of predominantly white beauty standards (blond hair, blue eyes) upon young African-Americans, as well as they toll they take in Black Culture at large.